Dental Night Guard vs. Dental Retainer

 “What is the difference between the two?”

-After braces, the teeth are highly susceptible to movement/shifting as they just underwent some intense re-positioning and even though your new, beautifully straight teeth may look like they’re here to stay, your freshly positioned dental anatomy is still trying to find its way.
+After removing braces, teeth are highly susceptible to movement/shifting as they just underwent some intense re-positioning – and even though your new, beautifully straight teeth may look like they’re here to stay, your freshly positioned dental anatomy is still trying to find its way.
 That’s why it is imperative to wear dental retainers as directed by your dentist.
 These dental retainers will keep your teeth in their new desirable position while the teeth and surrounding gum tissue heals.

-The dental retainers will serve to protect your teeth from direct tooth-on-tooth grinding but the thin material may not be durable enough to withstand the forces of your teeth and jaw for very long.
+The dental retainers will serve to protect your teeth from direct tooth-on-tooth grinding, but the thin material may not be durable enough to withstand the forces of your teeth and jaw for very long.
 Additionally, the dental retainer will lack the jaw support you may need to get facial/jaw pain relief.
-If you’re a heavy grinder or jaw clencher you may find yourself replacing your dental retainers throughout the course of time that you are made to wear them.
+If you’re a heavy grinder or jaw clencher, you may find yourself replacing your dental retainers throughout the course of time that you are made to wear them.

 We offer a free dental retainer replacement up to one year from purchase if you wear through your retainers.